thedankelley/Steggy/README.md

-# Steggy 1.9 | ステギー
+# Steggy 1.9 ステギー

-Steggy is a client side steganography framework designed to give individuals meaningful control over how private information is concealed inside ordinary images.
+Steggy is a client-side steganographic framework designed to help journalists, researchers, and individuals in sensitive environments communicate discreetly without relying on centralized infrastructure.

-Unlike conventional encrypted messaging platforms that rely on centralized infrastructure, Steggy operates entirely in the browser and focuses on concealment rather than conversation.
-This makes it suitable for journalists, researchers, activists, and individuals operating in environments where encrypted messaging alone may attract unwanted attention.

-## Core Principles

-- No server side processing
+Steggy operates entirely in the browser and works offline.

+## What Steggy Is

+- A tool for hiding structured data inside images
+- A framework for experimentation and review
+- An offline-capable PWA
+- A building block, not a messaging app

+## What Steggy Is Not

-- No accounts
+- Not anonymous
-- No tracking
+- Not undetectable
-- No network dependency
-- Full user control over concealment methods
+- Not a secure messenger
+- Not a bypass for surveillance

-## Features
+## Core Features

-- Image based steganography using pixel embedding and PNG chunk insertion
+- LSB image embedding
-- Optional AES-GCM encryption
+- AES-GCM encryption
-- Optional PGP encryption for text payloads
-- Decoy messages to mislead adversarial extraction
-- Metadata stripping to remove EXIF and identifying data
-- Multi layer concealment strategies
-- Threat model guidance surfaced directly in the interface
-- Progressive Web App support for offline usage
+- Decoy payload support
+- Corruption detection
+- Explicit failure states
+- Offline operation
+- Experimental SSTV transport

-## Intended Use
+## Ethical Position

-Steggy is not designed to replace messaging platforms such as Signal or WhatsApp.
+Steggy is designed to provide control and transparency.

-Instead, it provides a flexible toolkit for embedding information inside benign media files, allowing users to choose how visible or concealed their communications should be depending on risk level.

-This approach supports scenarios where encrypted traffic itself may be suspicious, and where alternative methods of private communication are necessary.

-## Installation

-Steggy can be used directly in the browser or installed as a Progressive Web App on supported platforms.

-## License

-See LICENSE.md for usage terms.
+It does not promise safety where none can be guaranteed.

+Read the security-review documents before relying on Steggy.